Becksteinlab/lammps/doc/src/fix_mbx.rst

 The MBX library code development is available at `https://github.com/paesanilab/MBX <https://github.com/paesanilab/MBX>`_.
-A detailed discussion of the code can be found in the manuscript :ref:`(Riera) <Riera>`.
+A detailed discussion of the code can be found in the manuscript :ref:`(Riera) <Riera2>`.

 See ``examples/PACKAGES/mbx`` for complete examples of how to use this fix command.

-For hybrid simulations involving MB-nrg and non-MB-nrg molecules in the same simulation, one can use :doc:`pair_style hybrid/overlay <pair_hybrid>` to combine the MB-nrg molecules with other pair styles, such as :doc:`lj/cut <pair_lj>`.
+For hybrid simulations involving MB-nrg and non-MB-nrg molecules in the same simulation, one can use :doc:`pair_style hybrid/overlay
+<pair_hybrid>` to combine the MB-nrg molecules with other pair styles,
+such as :doc:`lj/cut <pair_lj>`.
 Do note that all electrostatics must be computed within MBX, so the :doc:`coul/exclude <pair_coul>` pair_style should usually be applied on the non-MB-nrg molecules.
 See ``examples/PACKAGES/mbx`` for a complete hybrid example.

 The *num_mon_types* argument specifies the number of different MB-nrg monomer types in the system.

 The *monomer_specification* argument provides the details for each monomer type.
 This information is used by MBX to map the LAMMPS atom IDs to the corresponding MBX monomer types.
 For each monomer type, the following information must be provided:

 * monomer_name = name of the monomer type
   (e.g. h2o for water, ch4 for methane)